Vagr9K/gatsby-advanced-starter/README.md

  NOTE: `user*`, `disqusShortname` and `copyright` are optional and won't render if omitted.

+ WARNING: Make sure to edit `src/pages/robots.txt` to include your domain for the sitemap!

 ## Theming

 Edit `src/layouts/theme.scss` to suit your needs.